junxit/us-congress-code/title-42/chapter-7/sec-1395tt.md

 ### Hold Harmless for Amendment by Pub.
 L. 101–508

 Pub.
 L. 101–508, title IV, § 4008(j)(2), Nov.
 5, 1990, 104 Stat.
-1388–51, provided that: “If, as a result of the amendment made by paragraph (1) [amending this section], the reasonable cost of routine services furnished by a hospital during a calendar year (as determined under section 1883 of the Social Security Act [this section]) is less than the reasonable cost of such services determined under such section for the previous calendar year, the reasonable cost of such services furnished by the hospital during the calendar year under such section shall be equal to the reasonable cost determined under such section for the previous calendar year.”
+1388–51, provided that: “If, as a result of the amendment made by paragraph (1) [amending this section], the reasonable cost of routine services furnished by a hospital during a calendar year (as determined under section 1883 of the Social Security Act [42 U.S.C.
+1395tt]) is less than the reasonable cost of such services determined under such section for the previous calendar year, the reasonable cost of such services furnished by the hospital during the calendar year under such section shall be equal to the reasonable cost determined under such section for the previous calendar year.”

 ### Swing Beds Certified Prior to May 1, 1987

 Pub.
 L. 101–508, title IV, § 4008(j)(3), Nov.
 5, 1990, 104 Stat.
-1388–52, provided that: “Notwithstanding the requirement of section 1883(b)(1) of the Social Security Act [subsec. (b)(1) of this section] that the Secretary may not enter into an agreement under such section with a hospital that is not located in a rural area, any agreement entered into under such section on or before May 1, 1987, between the Secretary of Health and Human Services and a hospital located in an urban area shall remain in effect.”
+1388–52, provided that: “Notwithstanding the requirement of section 1883(b)(1) of the Social Security Act [42 U.S.C.
+1395tt(b)(1)] that the Secretary may not enter into an agreement under such section with a hospital that is not located in a rural area, any agreement entered into under such section on or before May 1, 1987, between the Secretary of Health and Human Services and a hospital located in an urban area shall remain in effect.”

 ### Report of Hospital Admissions for Extended Care Services